Robbert Murray

 Finding executives who combine strengths on both sides demands a deep sophistication in assessing candidates.
 It is exactly the methodology and market knowledge that professional executive search services provide that internal recruitment teams usually lack.

 The firms have an extensive network of prequalified candidates, understand compensation benchmarks and market dynamics, and subject candidates to a rigorous evaluation process that assesses technical competence as well as the soft skills mentioned.
-They assist organizations in ascertaining what balance of skills is actually required-not what their old mindset says they need-in light of their strategic objectives and organizational culture.
+They assist organizations in ascertaining what balance of skills is actually required, not what their old mindset says they need, in light of their strategic objectives and organizational culture.

-For executives, working with reputable search firms provides exposure to opportunities matching their unique skill combinations and career aspirations, especially in a highly competitive context like Dubai where connections and market intelligence can be the deciding factor.
+For executives, working with reputable search firms provides exposure to opportunities matching their unique skill combinations and career aspirations, especially in a highly competitive context like Dubai, where connections and market intelligence can be the deciding factor.

 Preparing Future C-Suite Leaders